 When you take the case of a Kanban Board, it will have columns to track and visualize work.
 The unique thing about this board is that it uses columns, cards, and just-in-time ongoing improvements.
 It helps development teams to commit to the right amount of work so that it can be done at the right time.

-The Kanban board keeps a watch on the process flow when restricting the number of tasks in progress and increasing the flow of work.
-When you are aware of the number of tasks in progress, you can keep all team members engaged to reduce idle time.
-It will ensure that the number of tasks is small enough for making sure that the team is not forced to be engaged in busy work at all times.
+The Kanban board keeps an eye on the process flow when restricting the number of tasks in progress and increasing the flow of work.
+When you know the number of tasks in progress, you can keep all team members engaged to reduce idle time.
+It will ensure that the number of tasks is small enough to make sure that the team is not forced to be engaged in busy work at all times.

 Why Use Scrum?

 With Scrum methodology, project management will become possible for businesses and even individuals.
-When the Developers in your organization use this methodology, the teams can turn more Agile.
-They can identify how to swiftly react and respond to unforeseen changes.
+When the developers in your organization use this methodology, the teams can become more agile.
+They can identify how to react and respond to unforeseen changes swiftly.

-Above all, Scrum can address complexities in work.
+Above all, Scrum can address work complexities.
 It does it by making information transparent.
 In turn, team members can inspect and adapt themselves.
 They can do this based on the present conditions as against working based on predictions.
 As a result, they can address common chaos and pitfalls that result from frequent changes in requirements.
 You should use the Scrum board because:

 Why Use Kanban?